We are closer than ever before to live the life portrayed by The Jetsons – at least when it comes to video calling capabilities, anyway!

 Echo Show 15

-The 15.6″ full HD of the Echo Show offers the largest touchscreen so far, with the Show 15 due to release in 2022 (after a low-stock launch in December 2021!).
+The 15.6″ full HD of the Echo Show offers the largest touchscreen so far, released on December 2021 .

 Unlike previous models, it can be wall mounted which helps give your home a proper “smart home” feel.

 Alexa Drop In with the Echo Show